-The merchant navy is a profession that is by far away from the need to have a permanent legal counsel for the benefit of the employees.
+The merchant navy is a profession that is by far away from the need to have a permanent legal counsel fo5.
+Sailors Helpline: Founded in 2002, the Sailors Helpline is based out of Chennai, Indiar the benefit of the employees.
 And obviously, as the topic suggests, the ones in concern here are the ones working onboard (as opposed to the office).
 Professional life onboard is strictly work oriented with less to minimum chances to give rise to situations that might demand legal proceedings.

 In general, the culture on ship is to solve matters within the periphery of the ship, amicably and respectfully.
 The Master is normally enough by himself to solve issues that require specific and serious attention.
 However, as with all workplaces, there sometimes arises a situation that just cannot be solved through the honor of a good handshake and an apology; sometimes, a seafarer has no option but to turn to full fledged authorities dedicated towards the disputes pertaining to the life in the merchant navy.

 Such disputes may arise when the questions of remuneration, facilities onboard, repatriation or other such similar aspects cause dissatisfaction to the seafarer.
 Indeed, in an environment where work is worship, and one in which the seafarer toils to get his salary at the end of the month, issues that cause dissatisfaction to him ought to be heard, considered, debated and judged.

 So where exactly is it that a seafarer turns to when in requirement of assistance?
 Which organisations are willing to extend a helping hand to a sailor in need?
 Read on.